mmomtchev/pymport/README.md

 Transform the PyObject to a plain JS object.
 Equivalent to valueOf().

-A float or an int becomes a Number.
+A float becomes a Number.

+An int becomes a Number if it is in the safe integer number range or a BigInt otherwise.

 A bool becomes a bool.